 Montreat College endeavors to provide an opportunity for Christian higher education to all who desire it.
 By working to keep expenses at a minimum and by offering a substantial and comprehensive financial aid program, the College provides an educational opportunity for many students who otherwise might not be financially able to attend college.

 TUITION AND FEE STRUCTURE

-Tuition rates per credit hour starting in January 2010 are:
+Tuition rates per credit hour starting in January 2011 are:

-MBA \$410 MSML \$410 MAEd \$341 BBA \$338 BSM \$338 BSN \$363 ASSOC \$265
+MBA \$485 (includes books) MSML \$485 (includes books) MAEd \$485 (includes books) BBA \$375 BSM \$375 BSN \$375 ASSOC \$375